mythril-forge/homebrew-spells/spells/level-3/lightning-arrow.md

 ---

 ## Description
-The next time you make a ranged weapon attack during the spell's duration, the weapon's ammunition, or the weapon itself if it's a thrown weapon, transforms into a bolt of lightning.
+The next time you make a ranged weapon attack during the spell's duration, the weapon's ammunition (or the weapon itself if it's a thrown weapon) transforms into a bolt of lightning.
 Make the attack roll as normal.
-The target takes `4d8` lightning damage on a hit, or half as much damage on a miss, instead of the weapon's normal damage.

-Whether you hit or miss, each creature within 10 feet of the target must make a Dexterity saving throw.
-Each of these creatures takes `2d8` lightning damage on a failed save, or half as much damage on a successful one.
+On a hit, the target takes damage from the attack plus `4d8` lightning damage.
+The lightning bolt also forms a 5-foot-wide line that extends out from you to the target of your attack.
+Each creature in the line excluding you must make a Dexterity saving throw, taking `4d6` lightning damage on a failed save, and half as much damage on a successful one.

 The piece of ammunition or weapon then returns to its normal form.

-## At Higher Levels
-When you cast this spell using a spell slot of 4th level or higher, the damage for both effects of the spell increases by `1d8` for each slot level above 3rd.

 ---